b-yond-infinite-network/amaze-us/microservice/challenge-1/README.md

 * the database connection parameters can be changed by edited the file app_context.xml in the directory tomcat/conf

 * the system should then be brought down and rebuilt and restarted with the commands listed above

+* to use the containerized instance of MySql the `java.mysql.ip` environment variable must be set to `mysql`

+* when the containerized instance of MySql is used the data is persisted in a Docker volume relative to the Docker project so that the data is not destoyed then the `docker-compose down` command is issued.

 ## Debugging the webapp